Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Added a pull up on LNA\_ENABLE\_N so that the LNA is disabled even when the rest of the power to the board is off.

+Switch the logic on AX5043\_PWR\_CTL from active low to active high by switching from the MAX4495ALAUT to the MAX4495AAUT.
+Rename it to AX5043\_PWR\_EN.
+Move it from pin 98 to pin 141 so that it's pulled down by default in the processor, too.
+Still need the external pull down in case the processor is turned off.
+Pulling that line up was problematic, as you don't really want to use +3.3V (will be off if power is externally disabled) or REG_3V3 (driven if processor is powered off).
+Also this makes all the parts the same, making inventory easier.

+Do the same with PA\_PWR\_CTL -> PA\_PWR\_EN, move from pin 99 to pin
+125.